antico5/mosca/README.md

 - Automatically handles connection / reconnection when trying to get or publish messages.
 Good for background processes that deal with a high load of messages and need reliability and single connection handling.
 - Allows specifying timeout on all of the operations.
 - Simplifies 2-way communication by setting an out topic and an in topic to automatically wait for responses.
+- Keeps only 1 connection open with the broker, and and handles the reconnection for you.

 ## Installation